tri47/tri47.github.io/_posts/2020-08-19-how-much-tax-would-you-pay.md

 I feel a bit glad that I am not living in Belgium, although it makes me wonder what societal betterments I am missing out on by paying less ...

 **Caveats:**
-- This considers individual tax only.
+- This considers individual income tax only.
 - It does not taking into account other charges and levy like medicare.
 - The exchange rates at the time of writing were used.